-As divers we love nature.
-Tourism however is one of the threats to the coral reef and marine life.
-Bad diving practices, snorkelers walking on coral, fish feeding, trash from boats, anchoring on reef...
+As divers we love nature and need to help to conserve our natural habitat.
+Tourism however is one of the threats to the coral reef and marine life, we are very active in trying to change bad habits such as walking on coral, fish feeding, trash from boats, anchoring on reef...

 Some of our actions...